fabi1816/super-duper-potato/docs/source/auth0.rst

 * Allowed callback URLs: ``http://127.0.0.1:8000/recipes/callback``

-  * Auth0 will callback to this, after the user is authenticated, so as to be redirected to the appropiate URL
+  * Auth0 will callback to this, after the user is authenticated, so as to be redirected to the appropriate URL

 * Allowed logout URLs: ``http://127.0.0.1:8000/recipes/``